Sky Guys, Fly Guys

-I'll stick to single-line kites for now, like the ones on the covers of those eBooks over there on the right.
+I'll stick to single-line kites for now.
 Once upon a time it was simple, wasn't it.
 Buy a kite, the reel and flying line came with it.
 End of story.
 Anything else was up to your own imagination and creativity.

 Hey, I've actually done both these things myself not too long ago!

 But now...
 Where there are people, the merchants follow.
 With